TerminaGame/base/README.md

 - [ColorizeSwift](https://github.com/mtynior/ColorizeSwift/)

 **Libraires used in Termina are under their respective licenses.**

+To use these libraries, ensure that you  fetch the latest versions of the target dependencies via the Swift Package Manager in Xcode.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License");